gychem/Your_CMS/README.md

 <b>Contact</b>
 - Auto filler for input fields when logged in.
-- Message is sent to e-mail and admin inbox.
+- Contact messages are sent to e-mail and admin inbox.

 <br>

+<h2>Bugs</h2>
+- error when posting comment on news article
+- error when viewing profile id 2
+- error user delete
+- error when navigating to created page

 <h2>Upcoming features</h2>